Artistic Director & Tutor Chris Baldock

 Originally from New Zealand and based in Melbourne for nearly 25 years, Chris arrived here in early 2017.
 His introduction to the Canberra theatre scene was bringing Out of the Flying Pan to the Canberra One Act Play Festival in 2004, winning Best Director and Production, and directing the monologue It’s All The Rage for the 2016 Short+Sweet Festival, winning the Best Production, Director, Actor and People’s Choice awards.
-Canberra credits include directing the highly lauded production of Arthur Miller's A View from The Bridge for Canberra Rep (receiving a Canberra Critics Circle award and a Canberra Area Theatre (CAT) award for his direction as well as making Canberra Times' Top 5 theatre productions for 2017), the exciting premiere season of Strictly Ballroom for Canberra Philharmonic (also making Canberra Times' Top 5 theatre productions for 2017 and receiving a Canberra Critics Circle Award for the production), Canberra Rep's Oh, What A Lovely War, Free-Rain's 42nd Street (CAT nomination for direction), Rep's One Man, Two Guvnors (12 CAT Award nominations and receiving the CAT Award for his direction), Supa's The Full Monty, Rep's The Art of Coarse Acting (CAT Award nomination for Direction) and Mockingbird's The Laramie Project and its sequel The Laramie Project: Ten Years Later (Canberra Critics Circle Award for Production and Canberra's Top 5 Theatre Picks 2020 - Peter Wilkins of The Canberra Times) and Rep's The Grapes of Wrath (Canberra Critics Circle award for his direction).
+Canberra credits include directing the highly lauded production of Arthur Miller's A View from The Bridge for Canberra Rep (receiving a Canberra Critics Circle award and a Canberra Area Theatre (CAT) award for his direction as well as making Canberra Times' Top 5 theatre productions for 2017), the exciting premiere season of Strictly Ballroom for Canberra Philharmonic (also making Canberra Times' Top 5 theatre productions for 2017 and receiving a Canberra Critics Circle Award for the production), Canberra Rep's Oh, What A Lovely War, Free-Rain's 42nd Street (CAT nomination for direction), Rep's One Man, Two Guvnors (12 CAT Award nominations and receiving the CAT Award for his direction), Supa's The Full Monty, Rep's The Art of Coarse Acting (CAT Award nomination for Direction), Mockingbird's The Laramie Project and its sequel The Laramie Project: Ten Years Later (Canberra Critics Circle Award for Production and Canberra's Top 5 Theatre Picks 2020 - Peter Wilkins of The Canberra Times) and Rep's The Grapes of Wrath (Canberra Critics Circle award for his direction).
 He also appeared as Hector in Everyman's award-winning production of The History Boys, Oscar Wilde in Mockingbird's Canberra staging of The Judas Kiss, Jack in Everyman's Queers and as various characters in Mockingbird's The Laramie Plays and as Ronald in Canberra Rep's Absurd Person Singular and Roy in Cosi, both for Canberra Rep.